Azure-Samples/Azure-Time-Series-Insights/gen2-sample/csharp-tsi-gen2-sample/DataPlaneClient/azure-rest-api-specs/specification/timeseriesinsights/data-plane/readme.md

-# TimeSeriesInsights
+# Azure Time Series Insights

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Azure Time Series Insights Gen2 GA Data Plane API.
+This is the AutoRest configuration file for Azure Time Series Insights Gen2 Data Plane API.

 ---

 ## Getting Started

-To build the SDK for Azure Time Series Insights Gen2 GA Data Plane API, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Azure Time Series Insights Gen2 Data Plane API, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`